Spherical-GOF: Geometry-Aware Panoramic Gaussian Opacity Fields for 3D Scene Reconstruction: Experiments

 \textbf{Rotation robustness.} Panoramic projection is highly nonlinear, and projection-based 3DGS variants often approximate it using screen-space local linearization.
 This approximation becomes less accurate in strongly distorted regions and can induce orientation-dependent rendering.
 We evaluate rotation robustness on OmniBlender by training with canonical poses and testing with additional random global rotations within $\pm\theta$.
 Quantitative results are reported in Table~\ref{tab:rot_full}, and qualitative comparisons are shown in Fig.~\ref{fig:qual_rotation}.

 Projection-based methods, including ODGS and OmniGS, degrade progressively as the rotation magnitude increases.
-OmniGS is particularly sensitive: at $\theta{=}90^\circ$, its PSNR drops by about $32\%$ relative to the canonical setting, and LPIPS increases by about $74\%$.
-ODGS exhibits the same trend with a smaller magnitude, with roughly $16\%$ PSNR degradation at $\theta{=}90^\circ$.
-As shown in Fig.~\ref{fig:qual_rotation}, zoom-in regions become increasingly blurred, and fine textures near high latitudes can collapse into thin, needle-like streaks after rotation.
-These artifacts are consistent with distortion-sensitive screen-space linearization, which changes the effective sampling pattern with the panorama orientation.

-In contrast, SPaGS and our method remain largely stable across large rotations.
-At $\theta{=}90^\circ$, our method reduces PSNR by only about $7\%$ while maintaining consistently low LPIPS, and SPaGS stays essentially invariant.
-DRE and CIR vary less with rotation because they measure cross-view consistency without requiring ground-truth depth and apply outlier filtering, making them less sensitive to purely photometric degradations.
-Overall, the results indicate that evaluating Gaussian contributions in ray space yields more rotation-stable panoramic rendering.
+At $\theta{=}90^\circ$, OmniGS suffers a $32\%$ PSNR drop and a $74\%$ LPIPS increase, while ODGS shows a smaller but still notable $16\%$ PSNR degradation.
+Qualitatively, Fig.~\ref{fig:qual_rotation} shows blurred zoom-in regions and high-latitude distortions after rotation, which are consistent with orientation-sensitive screen-space linearization.
+In contrast, SPaGS and our method remain much more stable under large rotations.
+At $\theta{=}90^\circ$, our method reduces PSNR by only about $7\%$, while maintaining consistently low LPIPS, and SPaGS stays nearly invariant.
+DRE and CIR fluctuate less across rotations because they measure cross-view consistency with outlier filtering and are less sensitive to purely photometric degradation.
+Overall, these results indicate that ray-space Gaussian evaluation improves rotation robustness for panoramic rendering.

-\textbf{Ablation.} Table~\ref{tab:ablation} reports an ablation of $\mathcal{L}_{dn}$ and $\mathcal{L}_{\text{jump}}$.
-Removing $\mathcal{L}_{\text{jump}}$ leads to a clear degradation in geometric consistency, with higher DRE and lower CIR.
-In contrast, adding $\mathcal{L}_{dn}$ can slightly reduce these proxy metrics, since DRE/CIR measures cross-view consistency rather than absolute correctness.
-We therefore also refer to Fig.~\ref{fig:ablation_vis}, where $\mathcal{L}_{dn}$ and $\mathcal{L}_{\text{jump}}$ visibly smooth planar regions and suppress ripple-like artifacts.
+\textbf{Ablation.} Table~\ref{tab:ablation} reports the ablation of $\mathcal{L}_{dn}$ and $\mathcal{L}*{\text{jump}}$.
+Removing $\mathcal{L}*{\text{jump}}$ clearly harms geometric consistency, as indicated by higher DRE and lower CIR.
+Removing $\mathcal{L}*{dn}$ yields slightly better numerical scores, because $\mathcal{L}*{dn}$ is a perceptual geometry regularizer that promotes locally smooth depth and normal fields rather than directly optimizing the proxy metrics.
+Since DRE/CIR mainly measure cross-view consistency, they do not fully capture local surface smoothness or ripple-like artifacts.
+As shown in Fig.~\ref{fig:ablation_vis}, $\mathcal{L}*{dn}$ improves the visual quality of planar regions and normals, despite a small trade-off in the quantitative scores.

 {

 }